If you have bipolar disorder, you may need to take medication for the rest of your life.

 Many people who have bipolar disorder keep taking these medications for years or decades after their last manic episode to stay healthy.
 This is called maintenance therapy for bipolar disorder.

 During a period of bipolar depression, you might need other medications.
-Lithium and other mood stabilizers, antipsychotic drugs, and sometimes antidepressants are used to treat bipolar depression.
+Lithium and other mood stabilizers, certain antipsychotic drugs that treat bipolar depression, and sometimes antidepressants are used to treat bipolar depression.